-Like Microsoft Windows, Linux and Unix users can also delete files through the GUI by locating the file and pressing the delete key on the keyboard.
+Like Microsoft Windows with Linux and Unix you can also delete files through the GUI by locating the file and pressing the delete key on the keyboard.

 - Open File manager

-- Locate the folder or file you wish to delete and click File and Delete.
+- Locate the folder or file you want to delete and click File and Delete.

 See the above MS-DOS users section for information about creating a directory in MS-DOS.